Top Stories

 Sex research appears to indicate that many women orgasm both alone and with a lover.
 But all of this research is flawed because there...

-The differences between male and female responsiveness include:
+The similarities between male and female responsiveness include:

 Sign in